The best shelter is the refuge that is reached in time

 All thunderstorms are dangerous.
 And outdoors there are no places that are hundred percent safe.
 Lightning, the result of an atmospheric discharge of electricity is unpredictable and can strike anywhere.
 As a rule, on its way from high above to earth, it will strike the first object encountered.
 For that reason exposed, high places, as well as solitary trees or cabins, should be avoided to take shelter.
 Simple rain shelters or sheds, in fact, all solitary standing small structures aren’t safe either because they lack the necessary grounding mechanisms from the roof to the earth.

 - In a forest: seek shelter under small trees, growing as a group close to one another, surrounded by taller trees.
 The lower you can be, the better it is.
 Stay away from outcrops and protruding rocks or wood.

 - In water areas: get away from the water.
 If you are in a boat or swimming: get to land as quickly as possible.

 - In open areas: find a low and dry place.
 In case this is a dried river bed: be alert of flash floods.

-- Remember that in open areas you have to make yourself the smallest target possible to reduce the risk of being striken.
+- Remember that in open areas you have to make yourself the smallest target possible to reduce the risk of being stricken.
 Never lie flat on the ground!
 Instead, crouch down with your heels touching each other, your head between your knees, hands over your ears.
 Important: make minimal contact with the ground.
-This is immediate action when you have a tingling sensation or when your hair stands on end: possibly your body has sent a positive streamer and lightning is about to strike you or within a close proximity.
+This is immediate action when you have a tingling sensation or when your hair stands on end: possibly your body has sent a positive streamer and lightning is about to strike you or within close proximity.